 “I was spanked all the time as a kid, and I turned out fine!”

 “You voted in people who drove up the price of living, and now we have to deal with it!”

 “You young people are so spoiled!
 You want everything handed to you!”

 “You old farts don’t realize how easy you had it compared to us!”

 It just goes on and on with no end.
 And it solves nothing.

 Every generation has their faults and successes, their pros and cons.
 No one is perfect.
 It’s the human condition.
 So instead of assuming that one size fits all, maybe we would be better served with a multi-faceted approach to our problems.

-Thanks for reading.
-Check back next Wednesday for another post, and as always, have a wonderful week.
+Thanks for reading!
+Check back on the third Wednesday of next month for another post, and as always, have a wonderful month!